UrbanStackOrg/Development-environment-for-UrbanStack/tests/fixtures/README.md

 # Fixtures

-This directory holds a very light set of 4 data, 2 algos and 2 problems to perform quick testing on the Morpheo Platform.
+This directory holds a very light set of 4 data, 2 algos and 2 problems to perform quick testing on the UrbanStack Platform.

 The **fastest** algo and problem are very light docker images (< 3MB) written in Golang.
 These scripts mainly perform copies of predefined fixture files.